densiflora/blog/_posts/2019-09-24-pwk-oscp-review.markdown

 Knowing that I already had 75 points plus half-ish credit for the 25 point machine I got stuck on, I almost ended right here.
 I did want the bragging rights of rooting every machine though.
 This is a little bit difficult to describe without revealing any information I am not allowed to share, but basically, I thought about the privilege escalation again and it just clicked.
-I regained my shell and did the priviliege escalation, and that was it.
+I regained my shell and escalated my privileges to the root user, and that was it.

 The very last thing I did was double check my work.
 I wanted to make absolutely sure that I had every screenshot that I would need to do the report the following day.
 I also double checked that I had submitted all of the proof.txt and local.txt required.
 I was very happy I did this because had I not, I wouldn't have received credit for one of the machines.